 If more than one fast is broken intentionally, one will be required to compensate with one Kaffarah – by fasting sixty consecutive days – and a qadha fast for each extra fast broken.

-If one cannot fast due to poor health or old age then one must feed sixty poor persons for a day.
+If one cannot do these fasts due to poor health or old age then one must feed sixty poor persons.

-For redemption of a broken oath, a person may provide ten poor persons with two meals in one day.
+For redemption of a broken oath, a person may feed ten poor persons.

 to feed one person